Alan Theisen, Musician

 Alan Theisen (b.
 4 Oct 1981) is a composer, saxophonist, music theorist, and educator.

 Theisen also specializes in the analysis and pedagogy of post-1900 classical music, presenting award-winning research on these topics at national and regional academic conferences.
 He has served on the executive and editorial boards of the South Central Society for Music Theory, Music Theory Southeast, and the Journal of Music Theory Pedagogy (online division).
 Theisen received his Ph.D. in music theory and composition from Florida State University and degrees (B.M.
 Music History and M.M.
 Music Theory) from the University of Southern Mississippi.
 He is currently working on a book about the late music of Dutch composer Tristan Keuris.

-Theisen is associate professor of music at Mars Hill University where he has coordinated the music theory/composition curriculum since 2011.
+Theisen is Associate Professor of Music at Mars Hill University where he has coordinated the music theory/composition curriculum since 2011.
 Previously he was Visiting Assistant Professor of Music Theory at the Jacobs School of Music at Indiana University.